sagaseit/Androidmeda/README.md

 }
 ```

+## Features

+* **LLM-Powered Deobfuscation:** Utilizes advanced LLMs to intelligently deobfuscate code elements and add helpful comments.
+* **Local Model Support:** Seamless integration with local LLMs via Ollama for privacy-focused and cost-effective analysis.
+* **API Model Support:** Compatibility with popular LLM APIs for broader model access.
+* **Vulnerability Reporting:** Generates reports highlighting potential vulnerabilities found during the analysis.

 ## Description

 Input - Takes decompiled code directory as an input.

 Output -

-1) a JSON file will be created with name "vuln_report", listing security risk and its impact in the provided output directory.
+1) * **Vulnerability Report:** A JSON file with name "vuln_report" summarizing identified vulnerabilities.

-2) Deobfuscates each file for easier readability and save it in package directory structure for manual reviews.
-Also, labels any security issues seen in the generated code with #SECURITY-ISSUE.
-(Only when save_code parameter is set to True, read below in run the script section)
+2) * **Deobfuscated Code:** If `--save_code true` was used, Deobfuscates each file for easier readability and save it in package directory structure for manual reviews.
+Additionally, labels any security issues seen in the generated code with #SECURITY-ISSUE.

 ## Installation